Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 - `x` -  the new x value of the animation.
 - `y` -  the new x value of the animation.

+### getMidpointX(variable:String)
+Gets the midpoint x value of the object.

+- `variable` - The sprite tag or object variable name.

+### getMidpointY(variable:String)
+Gets the midpoint y value of the object.

+- `variable` - The sprite tag or object variable name.

+### getScreenPositionX(variable:String)
+Gets the x value of the objects screen position.

+- `variable` - The sprite tag or object variable name.

+### getScreenPositionY(variable:String)
+Gets the y value of the objects screen position.

+- `variable` - The sprite tag or object variable name.

 ### screenCenter(obj:String, pos:String = 'xy')
 Sets the object to center of the screen